galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon comment %} Comment on FR and RF
 >
 > FR stands for forward reverse orientation of the read pairs, meaning, your reads are oriented as -> <- so the first read is on the forward and the second on the reverse strand.
 RF stands for reverse forward oriented, i.e., <- ->.
 It really depends on your experiment, how your reads are oriented and if the orientation plays a role.
+Here
 {: .comment}

 # Peak calling

 ## Call Peaks

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
-We will use [Genrich](https://github.com/jsh58/Genrich).
+The tools which are currently used are [Genrich](https://github.com/jsh58/Genrich) and [MACS2](https://github.com/taoliu/MACS).
+Genrich has a mode dedicated to ATAC-seq but is still not published, so both are presented here.
 It is very important at this point that we center the reads on the 5' extremity (read start site) as this is where Tn5 cut.
 You want your peaks around the nucleosomes and not directly on the nucleosome:
 ![Scheme of ATAC-Seq reads relative to nucleosomes](../../images/atac-seq/schemeWithLegend.jpg "Scheme of ATAC-Seq reads relative to nucleosomes")

 > ### {% icon comment %} Comment on Tn5 insertion